AP-047/P1/README.md

 # Projective Transformation and Image Stitching

 ## Introduction
-This MATLAB-based project demonstrates the application of projective transformation (Homography) to geometrically rectify and stitch images together, creating a panoramic image mosaic.
+This project demonstrates the application of projective transformation (Homography) to geometrically rectify and stitch images together, creating a panoramic image mosaic using MATLAB.
 It encompasses the entire workflow from image acquisition to the final visualization of stitched images.

 ## Features
 - **Image Acquisition**: Captures overlapping images of a planar object.